A remark on the Isomorphism Conjectures

 is an isomorphism for all $\ast $, where the groups on the right are the topological $K$-groups of the reduced $C^{\ast }$-algebra of $G$.
-We will write BC for the Baum-Connes Conjecture, MBC resp.\ EBC for the statement the assembly map in (\ref{eqn:first}) is a monomorphism resp.\ epimorphism , and $R$-BC (resp.\ $R$-MBC resp.\ $R$-EBC) for the conjecture that the Baum-Connes assembly map becomes an isomorphism (resp.\ monomorphism resp.\ epimorphism) after tensoring both sides of (\ref{eqn:first}) with $ R\subseteq \mathbb{Q}$.
+We will write BC for the Baum-Connes Conjecture, MBC resp.\ EBC for the statement the assembly map in (\ref{eqn:first}) is a monomorphism resp.\ epimorphism , and $R$-BC (resp.\ $R$-MBC resp.\ $R$-EBC) for the conjecture that the Baum-Connes assembly map becomes an isomorphism (resp.\ monomorphism resp.\ epimorphism) after tensoring both sides of (\ref{eqn:first}) with a subring $ R\subseteq \mathbb{Q}$.
 Finally $R$-BC($G$) resp.\ $R$-MBC($G$) resp.\ $R$ -EBC($G$) will denote the conjecture that $R$-BC resp.\ $R$-MBC resp.\ $R$ -EBC holds for a particular group $G$.
-Let ${\mathcal{G}}\mathcal{\ }$be the class of all groups.
-Given a subclass ${\mathcal{C}}\subset {\mathcal{G}}$, we say that $R$-IC, $R$-EC, or $R$-MC holds over $\mathcal{C}$ if the conjecture is true for all groups in $\mathcal{C}$.
-The subclasses of interest here are: i) ${\mathcal{TF}}\subset {\mathcal{G}}$ consisting of all torsion-free discrete groups and ii) $\mathcal{FL}\subset \mathcal{TF}$ the subcollection of groups $G$ for which $BG\simeq X$ a finite complex (called $FL$ groups).
-Recall that a group $G$ is {\it acyclic} if the reduced homology group $\tilde{H}_{i}(G)=0$ for all $i.$
+Let $\mathcal{G}$ be the class of all groups.
+Given a subclass ${\mathcal{C}}\subset {\mathcal{ALL}}$, we say that $R$-IC, $R$-EC, or $R$-MC holds over $\mathcal{C}$ if the conjecture is true for all groups in $\mathcal{C}$.
+The subclasses of interest here are: i) ${ \mathcal{TF}}\subset {\mathcal{G}}$ consisting of all torsion-free discrete groups and ii) $\mathcal{FF}\subset \mathcal{TF}$ the subcollection of groups $G$ for which $BG\simeq X$ a finite complex (called $FF$ groups).